-Last week, the New York Times published an opinion piece by Karl W. Giberson and Randall J. Stephens — a physics professor and a history professor at Eastern Nazarene College — that takes evangelicals to task for being anti-intellectual, anti-reason, and anti-science.
+Last week, the New York Times published an opinion piece by Karl W. Giberson and Randall J. Stephens, a physics professor and history professor at Eastern Nazarene College.
+The authors take evangelicals to task for being anti-intellectual, anti-reason, and anti-science.
 Their evidence:

-It is worth analyzing these charges, given how often they are made.
+#ad#It is worth analyzing these charges given how often they are made.

 The authors of the Times op-ed piece, like virtually every other left-wing intellectual who comments on the subject, dismiss all skepticism regarding the Al Gore hypothesis that humanity is headed toward a worldwide apocalypse because of heat resulting from man-made carbon emissions.
 This is a reflection on these intellectuals’ politics, not on their commitment to science.